Google Rating

 Does Insurance Cover Hearing Aids?

-We often get asked this question, and it doesn’t always have a short yes or no answer.
+We often get asked this question, which doesn’t always have a short yes or no answer.
 Every insurance company is different, and so are the hearing aid insurance plans they offer.

-At Hearing Group, we have found a number of instances where insurance companies that have never provided hearing aid insurance coverage before now have some kind of hearing aid assistance.
-So even if you have been told there is no hearing aid benefit in years past, it may be a good idea to look into hearing aid insurance coverage again.
+At Hearing Group, we have found several instances where insurance companies that have never provided hearing aid coverage before now offer some kind of hearing aid assistance.
+So, even if you have been told there is no hearing aid benefit in years past, it may be a good idea to look into hearing aid insurance coverage again.

-The most accurate way to find out your hearing aid insurance coverage is to call and confirm directly with your insurance company.
-Here at Hearing Group, we are so determined to find any insurance coverage that might be available to you that we even make the call to your insurance company for you.
-While your hearing test is being conducted, our team will reach out to your insurance company directly and find out exactly what your hearing aid insurance coverage is if you have one available.
+The most accurate way to determine your hearing aid insurance coverage is to call and confirm directly with your insurance company.
+Here at Hearing Group, we are so determined to find any insurance coverage that might be available to you that we even call your insurance company.
+While your hearing test is being conducted, our team will contact your insurance company directly and find out your hearing aid insurance coverage if you have one available.

 While you and your hearing aid specialist determine which hearing aid brand is best for you, you will know how much financial assistance you have to work with!
 It’s that simple.